lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

 ## Smith in databases ##

 For the purposes of this chapter, I will occasionally examine Smith’s works which fall outside this dissertation’s decade of interest.
-As Table 1 shows, Smith’s publishing career began in 1784 and continued until her death in 1806; when I refer to Smith’s “full” output, I will consider all 48 editions of her works published in her lifetime or in the year immediately following her death.
+As Table 1 shows, Smith’s publishing career began in 1784 and continued until her death in 1806; when I refer to Smith’s “full” output, I consider all 47 editions of her works published in her lifetime or in the year immediately following her death.
 Her 1790s output (that is, the editions published 1789-99) consists of 30 of those editions.

+![][CSmith-in-ESTC-ECCO-TCP-Hathi-table]

 Table 1: All editions of Charlotte Smith’s works published in her lifetime or in the year immediately following her death, and their inclusion in the ESTC, ECCO, ECCO-TCP, and HathiTrust databases.

+Figure 1 shows how Smith’s presence in four major databases has the effect of winnowing down her full output arbitrarily.
+Even the largest collection, the 42 editions included in the ESTC, are not comprehensive: since the ESTC does not include any works published after 1800, it excludes volumes 4 and 5 of *Letters of a Solitary Wanderer* (1802), three works for children (*Conversations, Introducing Poetry*, 1804; *History of England*, 1806; and *Natural History of Birds*, 1807), and the posthumous publication that now forms a major part of Smith’s reputation as a poet, *Beachy Head* (1807).
+ECCO lacks these five editions for the same reason, and is also missing five others: the first and ninth editions of *Elegiac Sonnets* (1784 and 1800), the second edition of *The Banished Man* (1795), the first edition of *Minor Morals* (1798), and the second edition of *Rambles Farther* (1800). \[WHY THESE FIVE?\] \[WRITE UP HATHI\] \[WRITE UP TCP\]

+![][CSmith-ESTC-ECCO-TCP-Hathi-alluvial-3]

+Figure 1: An alluvial chart, showing the winnowing down of Smith’s works from database to database.
+Of the 47 editions printed in England between 1784 and 1807, 42 are included in the ESTC, and 5 do not appear in the ESTC because they were printed after 1800 and thus fall outside its purview.
+ECCO contains 37 of Smith’s 47 editions, all of which also appear in the ESTC.
+ECCO is missing the 5 editions not listed in the ESTC (since it, too, does not contain works past 1800), as well as another 5 works.
+HathiTrust contains 18 of Smith’s 47 editions, but unlike ECCO, these are not a simple subset of the ESTC.
+HathiTrust contains one of the 5 editions excluded from the ESTC, and one of the 5 editions included in ESTC but excluded from ECCO.
+The remaining 16 HathiTrust editions appear in both the ESTC and ECCO.
+ECCO-TCP includes only 2 of Smith’s 47 editions, both of which appear in every previous database.
+Graph generated using RAW Graphs (Mauri et al.).